 Formula and Matching Requirements

-Statutory formulas are not applicable to this program.
 This program has no matching requirements.
 Certain leverage requirements apply.
-MOE requirements are not applicable to this program.

 Length and Time Phasing of Assistance

-Recipients must commit all funds within two years; begin initial expenditure of funds within three years; and place the projects into service within five years of the award.
+Awardees must commit all funds within two years; begin initial expenditure of funds within three years; and place the projects into service within five years of the award.
 Method of awarding/releasing assistance: lump sum.

 Post Assistance Requirements